 Now, of course, we find out that our industrial food system really isn’t good for our health — not for your personal health or for our collective health.
 And now, right now, it also turns out that you can — conveniently and economically — do something about it.
 You don’t even have to drop out and join a commune.
 You can just tune in, via the internet.
 I found my CSA (Community Supported Agriculture group) with a Google search, and bought my farm share with a click.
 I get great, affordable food — and delightful new relationships with a bunch of neighbors and with “my farmers”.

 For the purpose of eating, my connection to “the land” is still mostly indirect except for the fruits and vegetables I grow in my garden.
 (Of course, my CSA share is a lot more direct than going to the supermarket for thoroughly processed packaged food or produce that spends two or three weeks in trucks and warehouses.)

 For the purpose of exercise, my “back to nature” wandering in the woods evolved to a passion for hiking.
 Even in an unaltered state, it’s still the most beautiful and joyous and rigorous exercise I get.
-Kathy (my wife) and I just did 60 miles in five days on steep terrain at high elevation.
-Talk about Better and Cheaper: $20 bought a one-week pass to the spectacularly beautiful Glacier National Park.
+Kathy (my wife) and I did 60 miles in five days on steep terrain at high elevation – before we self-quarantined.
+Talk about Better and Cheaper: $25 bought a one-week pass to the spectacularly beautiful Glacier National Park.